luke2m/mariabakes/_posts/2024-08-17-the-cake-of-your-dreams-aka-portillos-chocolate-cake.md

 **To have your cake turn out the most moist and fudgy as possible, here are my tips.**

-1. **Do not overbake your cakes:** you know that they are done when you insert a toothpick and it comes out clean, or with a few moist crumbs.
+1. **Do not overbake your cakes:** You know that they are done when you insert a toothpick and it comes out clean, or with a few moist crumbs.
 2. **Chill, chill, chill!** It can be hard to have the patience to wait for the cake to cool down before frosting, but trust me it will make decorating a whole lot easier.
 You don't want to end up with one pile of runny frosting and broken cake layers.
 Chilling the cake after spreading on the middle layer of frosting is highly recommended!
 3. **Mixing:** When the dry ingredients are added to the batter, be cautious of how fast you’re mixing.
 Only just enough to bring the batter together.
 Otherwise, an overworked batter can lead to a tough cake.

 ![](/images/choc-cake-3.jpg)

 Happy Baking!
 As always remember… whenever you’re in the kitchen, you’re not only a baker, but a chemist too!